DeepLabCut/DeepLabCut-live-GUI/dlclivegui/processors/PLUGIN_SYSTEM.md

-# DLC Processor Plugin System
+# DeepLabCut Processor Plugin System

 This folder contains a plugin-style architecture for DLC processors that allows GUI tools to discover and instantiate processors dynamically.